-Sunshine-yellow flags all over the city centre, light projections at the entrance gate of the pedestrian zone at Karlsplatz and the enchanting smile of the Münchner Kindl beaming from every billboard: these were the cheerful heralds of the Summer in the City campaign, which in 2021 brought again an outstanding programme of cultural activities, games, sport and entertainment to Munich.
+Sunshine-yellow flags all over the city centre, light projections at the entrance gate of the pedestrian zone at Karlsplatz and the enchanting smile of the Münchner Kindl beaming from every billboard: these were the cheerful heralds of the Summer in the City campaign, which in 2020 and 2021 brought again an outstanding programme of cultural activities, games, sport and entertainment to Munich.
 These were the best locations:

 That’s a surprising sight!
 From 28 July, you’ll see a Ferris wheel turning on Königsplatz in the Maxvorstadt district, against the backdrop of the city gate known as the “Munich Acropolis”.
 Ride in one of its 24 gondolas for a panoramic vista that opens up completely new perspectives; from your vantage point 45 metres up in the air you can enjoy a view that takes in the museums of the Kunstareal art district, the Olympiaturm tower in the north of the city and the distinctive onion-shaped domes of the Frauenkirche.
 Some days you can even see as far as the mountains.
 After dark, the multi-coloured lights of the Ferris wheel are a joyful sight in their own right.